mui/material-ui/pages/api/list-item-text.md

 # ListItemText

-<p class="description">The API documentation of the ListItemText React component.</p>
+<p class="description">The API documentation of the ListItemText React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import ListItemText from '@material-ui/core/ListItemText';